The Income Phaseout & Hidden Tax Guide for High Earners

 |---|---|

-Effective marginal rate impact: In the $500K-$600K range, each additional dollar of MAGI reduces your SALT cap by $0.30.
-If your state/local taxes exceed $40,000 (likely in CA, NY, NJ), this creates a hidden 30¢ marginal rate on top of your federal bracket.
+Effective marginal rate impact: In the $505K-~$606K range, each additional dollar of MAGI reduces your SALT cap by roughly $0.30.
+If your state/local taxes exceed $40,400 (likely in CA, NY, NJ), this creates a hidden 30 cents marginal rate on top of your federal bracket.
 Combined with the 35% federal rate, NIIT, and state taxes, your true marginal rate in this band can exceed 75%.

 The “Stealth Tax” Zones: Where Your Marginal Rate Spikes